 Meet the Handsome Aussie Man Who Was Just Crowned Mr. Gay World 2018 (Photos)

-Check out some more photos from Mr. Gay World 2018 here:
+Check out some photos of the Mr. Gay World 2018 winner Jordan Bruno here: